IdrissRio/cat/README.md

   <img width="300"  src="https://raw.githubusercontent.com/idrissrio/cat/main/resources/cat.png">
 </p>

-CAT (CallGraph Analysis Tool) is a Java tool that constructs call graphs using Class Hierarchy Analysis (CHA) and a variant of Rapid Type Analysis (RTA).
-The implementation leverages JastAdd and reference attribute grammars, as well as APIs provided by the ExtendJ Java compiler.
+CAT (CallGraph Analysis Tool) is a Java tool that constructs call graphs using Class Hierarchy Analysis (CHA).
+Cat is built upon ExtendJ and JastAdd.

 This repository relates to the artifact submitted at SLE 2024: [Efficient Demand Evaluation of Fixed-Point Attributes Using Static Analysis](https://github.com/IdrissRio/RS-SLE2024-Artifact).
 The tool was first introduced in the following paper: